Guide To Avalanche Awareness When Hiking The Rockies

 Not all family-friendly summer hiking trails are safe winter hikes

-Some of the easy, top-rated and accessible family-friendly summer hiking trails are in serious avalanche terrain in the winter.
+Some of the easy, top-rated and accessible family-friendly summer hiking trails in the Rockies are in serious avalanche terrain in the winter.
 For example, the Lake Agnes Tea House Trail and Big Beehive trail in Banff National Park, are VERY popular summer trails.
-Yet, a portion of the trail leading to Lake Agnes and all the trail beyond the teahouse are in prime avalanche terrain.
+Yet, a portion of the trail leading to Lake Agnes and all the trails beyond the teahouse are in prime avalanche terrain.

 Sadly, On March 8, 2014, two individuals died in an avalanche at Lake Agnes.